smalldm4wdpatch0061color

 Welcome to the Desert Mountain Four Wheel Drive Club website.

-We’re a group of off-road enthusiasts who enjoy exploring local trails, learning from each other, and spending time outdoors with good people.
+We’re a small group of off-road enthusiasts who enjoy exploring local trails, learning from each other, and spending time outdoors with good people.
+No thousand horse power rigs here, just off road rigs that are driven everyday or purpose built rigs to take on the hard trails.
 Whether you’re brand new to off-roading or have years of trail experience, you’re welcome here.

 Trails for Every Skill Level